Monday, December 30, 2024

 Miami - ashore

 On Saturday morning, we got up early.
-Did Costco West Marine Walmart Home Depot and I got well stocked with groceries.
+Costco, West Marine, Walmart, and Home Depot were well stocked with groceries.

 I got a haircut by Sandro.

-I applied for a drone license and paid for DTOPS for CBD for Cruising Permit for 2025.
+I applied for a drone license and paid for DTOPS for CBD, specifically for the Cruising Permit for 2025.

 On Sunday, Sandrito, Raul and I went to deliver the provisions to BELLUM and went out for a quick one-hour sail in Biscayne Bay in light winds.